hoanglongraspi/inmap/README.md

-# Customer Atlas - A Map-Driven CRM for Outreach
+# MapPlot - A Map-Driven CRM for Outreach

 This project develops a web application that centralizes customer maintenance in a map-first interface.